-- C. A student who received a "D" or "F" ("C," "D" or "F" in 8th grade) in and semester unit of instruction of a course may repeat the semester unit in the summer session or in a regular term.
+C. A student who received a "D" or "F" ("C," "D" or "F" in 8th grade) in any semester /quarter unit of instruction of a course may repeat the semester /quarter unit in summer sehool session or in a regular term.
 For a required course, a student shall be limited to replacing the grade with a "C" or higher.
-The semester unit repeated may be from the original course, or a comparable course.
-For an elective course, a student shall be limited to replacing a course grade with a "C" or higher or its equivalent earned subsequently in another course. - D. Students entering 9th grade in school year 2000-01 shall have all courses, except those courses which have been forgiven by the District's forgiveness policy, used in calculation of their grade point average. - E. A student attending a virtual remediation program or summer session to replace a previously earned grade (course recovery) need only attend for the time that it takes to master the Student Performance standards (Learning Pathway) and demonstrate proficiency (pass) the final post-assessment.
+The semester quarter unit repeated may be from the original course, or a comparable course.
+For an elective course, a student shall be limited to replacing a course grade with a "C" or higher or its equivalent earned subsequently in another course.

+- D. Students entering 9th grade in school year 2000-01 shall have all courses, except those courses which have been forgiven by the District's forgiveness policy, used in calculation of their grade point average. - E. A student attending a virtual remediation program or summer school session to repeat a course for forgiveness replace a previously earned grade (course recovery) need only attend for the time that it takes to master the Student Performance standards (Learning Pathway) that were not mastered the previous time the course was taken and demonstrate proficiency (pass) the final post-assessment. - F. Students may only retake a state required End of Course (EOC) assessment for forgiveness in the first year of administration of that assessment.